Skip to main content

 UK sea temperatures have risen 2°C in the past 40 years.
 Research suggests that cold water seaweeds are moving further north where it's cooler, while the range of warm water species is expanding.

-These are the species which may respond to temperature change:
+These are 8 species which we are interested in that may respond to temperature change:

 Dabberlocks